-The ESP32 has multiple pins that support PWM functionality, giving us a wide flexibility to control various devices.
+The ESP32 features multiple pins that support PWM functionality, giving us great flexibility to control various devices.

-Each ESP32 model has a different number of available PWM outputs.
+Each ESP32 model has a certain number of available PWM outputs.
 For example, the ESP32 has 16, while the ESP32-S3 has 8.

-However, the operation is somewhat different from what we are used to in a “conventional” Arduino.
+However, its operation is somewhat different from what we are used to in a “conventional” Arduino.
 This is because the ESP32 has more than one way to generate PWM outputs.

-used in Arduino to generate a PWM, in the case of the ESP32 would be the modulation they call ledc
+The equivalent of the analogWrite function used in Arduino to generate PWM, in the case of the ESP32, would be the modulation they call ledc.

 How to Use a PWM Output on the ESP32